24-25 November 2025

 Shift to the right in Europe, attacks on democracy in the USA: Shouldn’t we have known better?
 We look to the past and learn for the future.

-Dr. Eva Umlauf
+Dr. Eva Umlauf, Magdalena Rogl

 Main Stage